amu-cai/geval/README.md

 GEval is a Haskell library and a stand-alone tool for evaluating the results of solutions to machine learning challenges as defined in the [Gonito](https://gonito.net) platform.
-Also could be used outside the context of Gonito.net challenges, assuming the test data is given in simple TSV (tab-separated values) files.
+Also, could be used outside the context of Gonito.net challenges, assuming the test data is given in simple TSV (tab-separated values) files.